department-of-veterans-affairs/vets-website/content/pages/faq.md

                     <div id="faq-mhv-1" class="usa-accordion-content" itemprop="acceptedAnswer" itemscope itemtype="http://schema.org/Answer">
                       <div itemprop="text">
                         <p>You can sign up for an account on the <strong>My Health<em>e</em>Vet</strong> website.
 You’ll need to have your Social Security number on hand.</p>
                         <p>If you’d like to be able to upgrade to a premium account, be sure to sign up as a VA patient.
-Then, follow the instructions in the next question to upgrade your account.</p>
+Then follow the instructions in the next question to upgrade your account.</p>
                         <p><a href="https://www.myhealth.va.gov/mhv-portal-web/user-registration/">Sign up for a My Health<em>e</em>Vet account</a>.</p>
                       </div>
                     </div>